-NOTE 1 Array index (defined in 15.4) named data properties of an arguments object whose numeric name values are less than the number of formal parameters of the corresponding function object initially share their values with the corresponding argument bindings in the function's execution context.
+NOTE 1 For non-strict mode functions the array index (defined in 15.4) named data properties of an arguments object whose numeric name values are less than the number of formal parameters of the corresponding function object initially share their values with the corresponding argument bindings in the function's execution context.
 This means that changing the property changes the corresponding value of the argument binding and vice-versa.
 This correspondence is broken if such a property is deleted and then redefined or if the property is changed into an accessor property.
+For strict mode functions, the values of the arguments object's properties are simply a copy of the arguments passed to the function and there is no dynamic linkage between the property values and the formal parameter values.